 Student Note Submission Dates

-To be considered for publication in Issue 5, active Cornell Law students must submit their Notes to Susan Pado (firstname.lastname@example.org) by September 22nd, 2020 at 11:59 PM (EDT).
+To be considered for publication in Volume 108, Issue 1, active Cornell Law students must submit their Notes to Susan Pado (firstname.lastname@example.org) by January 17th, 2022.

-A comprehensive guide detailing Cornell Law Review’s note expectations and the note-on process is forthcoming.
+For a comprehensive guide detailing Cornell Law Review’s note selection process, expectations for publishable Notes, and the note-on process, see the following Cornell Law Review Note Guide.